codeangler/vpc-endpoints-lab/verify-interface.md

 **Why does this NOT work ?**

-When executing the nslookup command, you will observe that the public DNS name for the SQS service returns IP addresses that are from the private IP CIDR within your VPC.
+When executing the nslookup command from within the VPC, you will observe that the public DNS name for the SQS service returns IP addresses that are from the private IP CIDR inside your VPC.
 Access the following link to observe each ENI (1 per AZ) used by your Interface Endpoint: (https://us-east-1.console.aws.amazon.com/ec2/home?region=us-east-1#NIC:search=InterfaceSecurity;sort=networkInterfaceId)

 The aws sts get-caller-identity command shows the identity being used to sign API requests submitted using the aws cli.
 If you are using the event engine platform, this will be a role named "TeamRole".
-This role has administrative permissions and can execute all SQS API calls.
+The TeamRole identity has been assigned administrative permissions and can execute all SQS API calls.
 If you are executing this lab in your own AWS account.
 It is assumed that the identity you are using to access the account has administrative privileges and full access to SQS.

 The aws sqs send-message cli command is executed using an explicit flag (--endpoint-url) to direct the aws cli to explicitly use the VPC endpoint.
 The sqs send-message command will not be successful as the security groups will block network access to the Interface endpoint from the Cloud9 EC2 instance running on a public subnet in your VPC.
 The Cloud9 instance is not a member of the security groups assigned to the salesapp or reportsengine, which have inbound access to the security group used by the VPC Endpoint and network connectivity from Cloud9 to the endpoint fails.
 Security group configuration of the Cloud9 instance can optionally be verified in the EC2 Dashboard.
 In US-East-1, the EC2 Dashboard is located at:  https://us-east-1.console.aws.amazon.com/ec2/home?region=us-east-1#Instances:sort=instanceId